NicholasBerryman/ArduinoClassResources/CodeInformation.md

 * https://www.udemy.com/free-learn-c-tutorial-beginners/ (Online lectures, up to subroutines at least) - Probably one of the best online resources
 * C++ For Everyone (Book) - https://www.amazon.com/C-Everyone-Cay-S-Horstmann/dp/0470927135 (Particularly good for developing good programming practices)
 * https://www.learn-cpp.org/ (Everything in the 'Learn the Basics' section)
-* C++ for Python Programmers - http://cs.slu.edu/~goldwamh/publications/python2cpp.pdf (For those already familiar with programming in python)
+* http://cs.slu.edu/~goldwamh/publications/python2cpp.pdf (For those already familiar with programming in Python)

 The Arduino website also contains a reference sheet for all Arduino-specific programming information, though it may not make much sense until you are generally familiar with C++.
 This can be found at: https://www.arduino.cc/reference/en/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzODU5NjQzNSwxMjAwNDQxODExLDE1ND
+eyJoaXN0b3J5IjpbLTE3MzcxNzQ2MTUsMTIwMDQ0MTgxMSwxNT
-AxMDg1MjIsLTExNTMyOTY3MjMsMTQ2NzU2NDAwOSwtMTY3OTY3
+QwMTA4NTIyLC0xMTUzMjk2NzIzLDE0Njc1NjQwMDksLTE2Nzk2
-OTI4MV19
+NzkyODFdfQ==
 -->